Identity Access Modes

 Access OptionComment

-Pod Identity [NOT RECOMMENDED]AAD Pod Identity has been DEPRECATED.
+Pod Identity [DEPRECATED]AAD Pod Identity has been DEPRECATED.

 This provides a way to get access to Azure resources (AKV in this case) using the managed identity bound to the Pod.